carpentries-incubator/geospatial-python/_episodes/05-raster-structure.md

 > ## Data Tip - Set min and max values
 > You may notice that `numpy.percentile` didn't require an `axis=None` argument.
 This is because `axis=None` is the default for most numpy
 > functions.
-It's always good to check out the docs on a function to see what the default argumetns are, particularly when working with
+It's always good to check out the docs on a function to see what the default arguments are, particularly when working with
 > multi-dimensional image data.
 To do so, we can use`help(numpy.percentile)` or `?numpy.percentile` if you are using jupyter notebook or
 > jupyter lab.
 >